hapax/hapax.github.io/assets/simple-physics.md

 *Hint.* Use the ideal gas law to express $U = V/\mathcal{N}$ in terms of temperature and pressure.
-Atmospheric pressure is around $101$ kPa.
+Atmospheric pressure is $101$ kPa.

 (b) A crowd of $100$ drunkards is trying to leave a beer garden of
 	radius $10$ m.
-	They wander around at walking speed, bumping into each other, mumbling an apology, and changing direction randomly.
+	They wander around at walking speed, bumping into each other, mumbling an apology, then randomly changing direction.
 	Roughly how long will it take an individual drunkard to escape, and how many apologies will they make?